macCesar/imgconvert-cli/readme.md

 - `-r, --replace`: (Optional) Replace the original files with the processed images.
 Use `true` to enable this feature.
 The default is `false`.
 - `-w, --width`: (Optional) Set the width of the output images.
 - `-h, --height`: (Optional) Set the height of the output images.
+- `-o, --output`: (Optional) Specify the output directory for processed images.
+If not specified, a `compressed` directory is created at the same level as the source path.
 - `-p, --preset`: (Optional) Apply a preset configuration (e.g., `web`, `print`, `thumbnail`).
 - `-e, --environment`: (Optional) Set the environment (e.g., `dev`, `prod`).
 - `-d, --debug`: (Optional) Enable debug mode to show detailed information.